peterbat1/Seestar_from_NINA/README.md

 + Run the Python script Seestar_discovery_test_alpyca.py and note the reported port number for the Seestar S50 Alpaca server.
 Typically, for a single device on the network this will port 32323 with the default discovery port 32227.
 However, note that the Alpaca documentation states that other port numbers may also be present, presumably to avoid conflicts when multiple Alpaca servers are discovered on the same LAN.

 + Test the IP and port combination using a web browser on the Linux host and also in the Windows virtual machine: You should see an Alpaca webpage which lets you connect each device within the S50 (eg camera, focuser, filter wheel, switch (dew heater) and telescope (aka mount)

++ Test that correct information about the Seestar's devices is listed by running the Python script *Seestar_server_info_alpyca.py*.
+(This step is optional but it does give you a complete understanding of the correct functioning of the ASCOM Aplaca interface).

 + Test connection on both Linux and Windows machines using the Python script *Seestar_connection_test_alpyca.py* and the IP address and port number combination.